tractordev/toolkit-go/desktop/linux/README.md

 ## TODO

-- Use purego!
-- Go through every C.* call and update them to purego (i.e C.CString).
-- Remove cgo types
-- Test purego without cgo
 - Transparency call are succesful but no effect?
+- Focus has no effect?
+- Does purego has static linking, something like linking at compile time and purego just loading them in runtime?

 - Testing?
   - All api.